aplteam/MarkAPL/LeanPubExtensions.md

 * In case you specify a level-1 (<h1>) or a level-2 (<h2>) header in an Aside it will be converted to a level-3 header (<h3>) anyway.
 The reason is that many screenreaders read out all <h1> and all <h2> tags.
 Therefore the W3C recommends to not use headers of the levels 1 and 2 except they really are such headers.

-* Headers defined in an Aside to not make it into the table-of-contents, and therefore they don't show in Meddy's tree view --- representing the TOC --- either.
+* Headers defined in an Aside do not make it into the table-of-contents, and therefore they don't show in Meddy's tree view --- representing the TOC --- either.

 3. Specialties